 From there, he and the others helped each other out of the wreckage, and they began searching for those that were missing or had lost their lives.

 Hailey returned three days later to the pile of rubble that used to be the church’s building to search for the Bible he had to leave behind.
-After a few minutes picking through the splintered wood and shattered bricks, he found it as he was speaking to The Pathway.
-Because it was in the water-resistant satchel, the Bible withstood the days of rain that followed the tornado.
+After a few minutes picking through the splintered wood and shattered bricks, he found it as he was speaking to

 “I knew where it was at,” he said.
 “I’m just glad I found it.”